dalamo20/pillpop/README.md

 PillPop is a mobile app built with **React Native** to help users manage their daily medication routine.
 It offers smart reminders, pill tracking, and AI powered autofill recommendations.
 Designed with caregivers, patients, and real-life routines in mind.

+**NOTE:** Using the browser-based emulator from Appetizer.io means certain features that require device permissions (e.g. push notifications) may not work or be available.

 ## Features

 - **Track daily & weekly pill intake** with visual progress